farcaster-project/RFCs/05-tasks-and-events.md

       Syncer emits: `(tx_block, Some(confirmations))`
 ```

-Upon block reorg reverting transaction out of blockchain, emit (0x0, Some(0)) if transaction shows back in mempool or (0x0, None) if it's not in the mempool.
+Upon block reorg reverting transaction out of blockchain, emit `(0x0, Some(0))` if transaction shows back in mempool or `(0x0, None)` if it's not in the mempool.

 ### The `transaction_broadcasted` Event
-The `broadcast_transaction` task defined above produces upon successful transaction broadcast a success output message -- `transaction broadcasted` blockchain event.

-This message contains:
-* `tx`: The raw transaction in its serialized format.
-* `success_broadcast`: bool

-### The `transaction_broadcasted` Event
-The `broadcast_transaction` task defined above produces upon successful transaction broadcast a success output message -- `transaction broadcasted` blockchain event.
+The `broadcast_transaction` task defined above produces upon successful transaction broadcast a success output message: `transaction_broadcasted` blockchain event.

 This message contains:
 * `tx`: The raw transaction in its serialized format.